-- PR1: Performance by the firm of its obligations under the Senior Managers Regime, including implementation and oversight. - PR2: Performance by the firm of its obligations under the Certification Regime. - PR3: Performance by the firm of its obligations in relation to the Conduct Rules for training and reporting. - PR4: Responsibility for the firm's policies and procedures for countering the risk that the firm might be used to further financial crime. - PR5: Responsibility for the firm's compliance with FCA Client Assets sourcebook (CASS), where applicable. - PR6: Responsibility for ensuring the governing body is informed of its legal and regulatory obligations (this prescribed responsibility does not apply under the Enhanced Regime as it is replaced by additional prescribed responsibilities). - PR7: Where applicable, responsibility for an authorised fund manager's value for money assessments under the Collective Investment Schemes sourcebook (COLL), independent director representation and acting in investors' best interests.
-(This originates from recommendations of the FCA Asset Management Market Study and discussed by the FCA in CP17/18.)
+- Performance by the firm of its obligations under the Senior Managers Regime, including implementation and oversight. - Performance by the firm of its obligations under the Certification Regime. - Performance by the firm of its obligations in relation to the Conduct Rules for training and reporting. - Responsibility for the firm's policies and procedures for countering the risk that the firm might be used to further financial crime. - Responsibility for the firm's compliance with FCA Client Assets sourcebook (CASS), where applicable. - Where applicable, responsibility for an authorised fund manager's (AFM) value for money assessments under the Collective Investment Schemes sourcebook (COLL), independent director representation and acting in investors' best interests.
+(This originates from recommendations of the FCA Asset Management Market Study and discussed by the FCA in CP17/18 and PS18/08.)